gecio/gecio.github.io/docs/_optimist/guided_tour/step21/index.en.md

 ## Start

 Previously, you created a VM from scratch and also learned some HEAT basics.
 In this step you will boot a VM from an SSD volume.
 There are different ways to do this.
-In this step, we will first outline how to do so using Horizon (Dashboard) and secondl outline a different method which modifies the HEAT-Template from [Step 18: Your VM will be reachable via IPv4](/optimist/guided_tour/step18/).
+In this step, we will first outline how to do so using Horizon (Dashboard) and secondly outline a different method which modifies the HEAT-Template from [Step 18: Your VM will be reachable via IPv4](/optimist/guided_tour/step18/).

 ## The Horizon (Dashboard) way